UBC-MDS/samplingsimulatorr/README.md

     generated
   - `sample_size` a vector of the sample sizes (each sample size needs to be in the `samples` df input)
-  - `reps` the number of replication for each sample size as an integer (should be less than or equal to the number of replications in `samples`)

 **Example:**